 Yes alpacas can bond well with other types of animals and are often used as herd guards for sheep, goats and chickens.

 Yes spitting is one of the few defence mechanisms an alpaca has and as you can imagine it is a very effective deterrent.
 They spit regurgitated or recently chewed grass and it brushes off when dry.
 The odour is distinctive and does not smell pleasant so best to avoid being the target.
 Alpacas spit at each other as a pecking order mechanism and it is rare that they spit directly at people.

 Alpacas are usually sensitive around the hind legs and will instinctively kick backwards if they sense a threat from the rear.
 The alpaca foot is a soft pad and hence injuries from kicking are minimal.
 Most alpacas can be desensitized to being touched around the hind legs if they receive good handling as youngsters.

 What do alpacas eat?

 Alpacas are principally grazers but sometimes they enjoy casual browsing.
 They are fastidious food selectors that are highly adapted to eat small amounts of a variety of plants.

-Although they can survive very harsh conditions, alpacas do best on good quality pasture and benefit from having access to plant material with long fibres: eg.clover/lucerne hay.
+Although they can survive very harsh conditions, alpacas do best on good quality pasture and benefit from having access to plant material with long fibres such as clover or lucerne hay.

 There are a number of commercial alpaca mixes available but these are best thought of as supplying vitamins and minerals rather than the bulk feed which is obtained through grazing.